Invest Safely with Money Market and Government Bonds

-Every customer who plans to invest in mutual fund necessitates being KYC submissive.
+Every customer who plans to invest in mutual funds is required to be KYC verified.
 Individual investors will have to present their identity proof and address proof.

 For Non-Resident Indians

-Non-resident Indians living out of India require to present the following approving documents in addition to PAN as proof of address and identity.
+Non-resident Indians living out of India are required to present the following approval documents:

 TIPS FOR RECEIVING THE BEST MUTUAL FUND